fabricioanciaes/fexlguide/docs/characters/doctrine-dark.md

 ### Set-Ups

 !!! quote "Hard Knockdown (From a Dark Knife for example) > EX-Plosive > Just block"
     The most basic okizeme/vortex you can pull off, if an opponent is consistently attempt to mash/reversal out as they get back up, you'll be able to block them and combo them for free either as they come back down or from getting hit by the `EX-Plosive`.
-Otherwise, if they block in turn you have enough time to react and then continue your pressure on the blocking opponent.
+Otherwise, if they block in turn you have enough time to react and then continue your pressure on the blocking opponent

-!!! quote "In the corner, 2HK > Whiff 2LP > 236LP/236MP (Dark Wire)"
+!!! quote "In the corner, 2HK > Whiff 2LP > 236LK/236MK (EX-Plosive)"
     A excellent setup which will be a meaty on both a normal getup and a Recover.
 If it connects, you can combo into `2MP`/`2MK`.
 Otherwise, you'll be +2 on crouching block or -1 on standing block.
 On a normal getup you'll also have enough time to set the bomb and block any reversals, including Allen's Rising Dragon and Blair Dame's Lightning Knee/Shoot Upper.
 The EX-Plosive will combo into Hard Attack as well, and if they block the bomb a Guard Break Hard Attack is almost guaranteed to land.
 (Credit to Labryz.)